 Credit Suisse Group AG and its Hong Kong unit agreed Thursday to pay the DOJ and SEC $76.7 million for a referral hiring scheme that violated the Foreign Corrupt Practices Act.… Continue Reading

 Banking giant Credit Suisse Group AG said Wednesday it has agreed to pay a $47 million penalty to the Justice Department to end an FCPA investigation into hiring practices in Asia.… Continue Reading

-The Federal Reserve Board Friday said it will seek fines and permanent bans against two former managing directors at J.P.… Continue Reading
+The Federal Reserve Board Friday said it will seek fines and permanent bans against two former managing directors at J.P.
+Morgan Securities (Asia Pacific) Limited who allegedly led an illegal hiring program.… Continue Reading

 Citigroup Inc. said Friday it is being investigated for hiring practices that might violate the FCPA.

 The bank said the SEC and other agencies are “conducting investigations or making inquiries concerning compliance with the Foreign Corrupt Practices Act and other laws.”… Continue Reading

 In the fall of 2013, the FCPA Blog published my series Cameo Corruption, which focused on the potential use of film roles as something “of value” that could be improperly offered to influence foreign officials.… Continue Reading

 JPMorgan Chase and a Hong Kong subsidiary agreed Thursday to pay $264.4 million to the DOJ, SEC, and Federal Reserve to resolve FCPA offenses for awarding prestigious jobs to relatives and friends of Chinese government officials to win banking deals.… Continue Reading